One of the leading landscape journals, and the key publication for interdisciplinary research on all forms of landscape

 Book reviews editor

-School of Social Sciences and Psychology, Western Sydney University, Australia
+School of Social Sciences, Western Sydney University, Australia